How Do Financial Derivatives like Futures Contracts Utilize Leverage?

 Explain the Concept of “Leverage” as Applied to Trading Financial Derivatives

-What Is the Role of Leverage in Futures Trading?
+What Is the Purpose of the Margin Account in Futures Trading?